KelyanDev/Homelab/apps/README.md

 ### Pi-Hole

-Probably the most known DNS sinkhole (or network-wide ad-blocker), designed to protect devices on a private network from unwanted content by blocking certain DNS inquiries.
-Pi-Hole uses blacklists full of domains.
+Probably the most known DNS sinkhole (or network-wide ad-blocker), designed to protect devices on a private network from unwanted content by blocking certain DNS inquiries, using blacklists full of domains.
 Pi-Hole also has other multiple use cases, as I have personally configured mine as a classic DNS server.
 I haven't checked all of its functionalities yet, but it is surely a wonderful service to run and play with.

 <div align="center">
   <br />